UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction: Practical Efficacy

 To compare runtime performance scaling with respect to the ambient dimension of the data we chose to use the Mouse scRNA dataset, which is high dimensional, but is also amenable to the use of PCA to reduce the dimension of the data as a pre-processing step without losing too much of the important structure\footnote{In contrast to COIL100, on which PCA destroys much of the manifold structure}.
 We compare the performance of UMAP, FIt-SNE, MulticoreTSNE, and LargeVis on PCA reductions of the Mouse scRNA dataset to varying dimensionalities, and on the original dataset, in Figure \ref{fig:ambient-dim-scaling}.

 While all the implementations tested show a significant increase in runtime with increasing dimension, UMAP is dramatically more efficient for large ambient dimensions, easily scaling to run on the original unreduced dataset.
 The ability to run manifold learning on raw source data, rather than dimension reduced data that may have lost important manifold structure in the pre-processing, is a significant advantage.
+This advantage comes from the local connectivity assumption which ensures good topological representation of high dimensional data, particularly with smaller numbers of near neighbors, and the efficiency of the NN-Descent algorithm for approximate nearest neighbor search even in high dimensions.

 Since UMAP scales well with ambient dimension the python implementation also supports input in sparse matrix format, allowing scaling to extremely high dimensional data, such as the integer data shown in Figures \ref{fig:umap_3e7_density} and \ref{fig:umap_3e7_value}.